JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2020-12-02-inproject-maven.md

   - gradle
   - kotlin
 ---
-Short but powerful post on how to test a release version of a libraries directly within a project without having to deploy them to Maven first.
+Short, powerful post on how to test the release version of libraries directly within a project without having to deploy them to Maven first.

-As a bonus, there will also be an open source example showcasing all of this in action.
+As a bonus, there will also be an open-source example showcasing all of this in action.

 ## Problem description
-In (Android) library development the local development setup differs from how customers integrate the library.
+In (Android) library development, the local development setup differs from how customers integrate the library.

 Local development uses a module dependency: